-While butter makes everything better and leaves your taste buds desiring for more, different types of butter are made using slightly different methods and ingredients.
+While butter makes everything better and leaves your taste buds desiring more, different types of butter are made using slightly different methods and ingredients.
 As a result, each offers its unique flavor and texture that can alter the end results of your cooking and baking efforts.
+We've rounded up 16 common types of butter below to ensure you select the best butter every time.

 Unsalted butter is butter in its purest form.
 It contains no added salt, just rich, creamy butter.
 Salt acts as a preservative, so unsalted forms of butter have a shorter shelf life than their salted counterparts.